sujith-eag/personal-site/content/docs/os/c02_system_structure/2_3_system_calls.md

 The **system-call interface** acts as the intermediary between the user program and the operating system kernel.
 When an application invokes an API function, the system-call interface intercepts that call and translates it into the appropriate system call.
 The OS kernel then executes the request and returns any relevant data or status information back to the application via the system-call interface.

-[Image: Handling of a user application invoking the open() system call]

 ---